Terms and Conditions

 11.1 Monitoring and control

-If November First asserts circumstances that appear suspicious in relation to money laundering and/or terrorist financing, November First must and will immediately report the matter to the Public Prosecutor for Special Economic and International Crime, in accordance with Section 26 of the Danish Money Laundering Act.
+If November First asserts circumstances that appear suspicious in relation to money laundering and/or terrorist financing, November First must and will immediately report the matter to the Public Prosecutor for Special Economic and International Crime (SØIK), in accordance with Section 26 of the AML Act.

 11.2 Deactivation or blocking of the Customer’s November First account

-In connection with the delivery of November First’s services, November First is entitled to take the measures which in its reasonable discretion, deems necessary and reasonable to ensure compliance with market rules and the law in general.
+In connection with delivering November First’s services, November First is entitled to take the measures which in its reasonable discretion, deems necessary and reasonable to ensure compliance with market rules and the law in general.

 November First is entitled to permanently or temporarily, partially, or completely, block the Customer's access to the Platform.
 The cases in which November First is entitled to dispose in this way include, but is not limited to, where: